NUbots/NUbots/module/purpose/FieldPlayer/README.md

 - `message::strategy::Defend` tells the robot to hang back near the goals to defend.
 - `message::strategy::Support` tells the robot it's not the attacking or defending player, it should instead act as support.
 - `message::strategy::WalkToFieldPosition` task to walk to the calculated ready position.
+- `message::strategy::MaintainBallDistance` tells the robot to back away to a safe distance from the ball during an opponent's set play.

 ## Dependencies